-Current pedestrian gate is not 'Inclusive' (wheelchair friendly).
-The land behind Harry's Meadow is now owned by Guildford Borough Council.
+Current pedestrian gate near Douglas Close is not 'Inclusive' (wheelchair friendly), however, the Parish Council has installed a disabled access kissing gate into Harry's Meadow, accessed via the village hall car park.
+The land behind Harry's Meadow (now known as the 'North Moors Allotments') is owned by Guildford Borough Council.
 Guildford Borough Council and Worplesdon Parish Council have agreed to designate a right of way over their respective parcels of land.
 The right over way over Guildford Borough Council's land to be diverted around the edge of the new allotment site.